linporu/fetch-daily-brief/README.md

 This Python script automatically fetches the daily brief content from Initium Media and saves it as a Markdown file on your desktop.

+## Disclaimer

+This script is intended for personal learning and research purposes only.
+Users are responsible for ensuring their use complies with Initium Media's terms of service and applicable laws.
+The developers are not responsible for any legal issues arising from the use of this script.

 ## Features

-- Automatically retrieves daily brief content from the last 7 days
+- Automatically retrieves the latest daily brief content from the last 7 days
 - Formats the content into Markdown
 - Saves the brief directly to the user's desktop
 - Implements error handling and logging